Table of content

 What sets quipteams apart from the competition

-The core difference comes down to operational model and pricing structure. quipteams owns local operations in each country—procurement, warehousing, and logistics—rather than relying on third-party networks that introduce delays and reduce control.
+The core difference comes down to operational model and pricing structure. quipteams owns local operations in each country: procurement, warehousing, and logistics, rather than relying on certified resellers and third-party networks that introduce delays and reduce control.

-Local presence means devices are sourced in-country, delivered by local couriers who understand regional logistics, and stored in regional facilities when retrieved.
+Local presence means devices are sourced in-country, delivered by local couriers who understand local logistics, and stored in in-country facilities when retrieved.
 This translates to better pricing, faster delivery times, and complete visibility into your orders.
-Lead times stay consistent at 4-7 business days whether you're shipping to Mexico, Argentina, or the Philippines.
+Lead times stay consistent at 3 to 5 business days whether you're shipping to Mexico, India, the US, or the Philippines.

 Key differences:

-• Direct local vendor network: 300+ local vendors and regional logistics partners across 130+ countries provide transparent local pricing and faster lead times without intermediaries—unlike most competitors who depend on third-party networks and middlemen that add markup and delays
+- Direct local vendor network: 300+ local vendors and regional logistics partners across 130+ countries provide transparent local pricing and faster lead times without intermediaries, unlike platforms that depend on certified resellers and third-party networks that add markup and delays

-• No subscriptions or minimums: Pay-as-you-go model with no ongoing commitments
+- No subscriptions or minimums: Pay-as-you-go model with no ongoing commitments or 12-month contracts

-• Fast local delivery: 80% of orders arrive in 2-4 days through local sourcing
+- Fast local delivery: 80% of orders arrive in 2 to 4 days through local sourcing

 Companies like Revolut, Scale AI, Webflow, Ramp, Wise, and X use quipteams to manage IT assets across their distributed teams.
 The consistent feedback points to faster delivery, reduced manual work, and cost savings compared to previous solutions.